JustaSqu1d/Minecord-Resources/README.md

 #### Stuck anywhere?

-Feel free to join the [Minecord support server](https://discord.gg/n8h5nvq)!
+Feel free to join the [Minecord Classic support server](https://discord.gg/pReP2fTYzX)!
 Ask your questions there and get responses to them!

 ### Well, what are you waiting for?
 Let's get mining!